National Museum of Beirut: Architecture

 The museum was designed in a French inspired Egyptian Revival architecture by the architects Antoine Nahas and Pierre Leprince-Ringuet, and built with Lebanese ochre limestone.
 It comprises a basement, a ground floor, a mezzanine floor and a terrace; the central block is covered by a glass roof, above the mezzanine, giving natural overhead light.

 The whole site is approximately 5500 m2, and the exhibition floor space totals 6000 m2.
 The immediately adjoining museum annexes and administrative offices occupy about 1000 m2.

+The preservation of cultural heritage sites was greatly assisted by landscape architects, who worked to incorporate historical sites into the planning of public areas and provide fresh ways for residents to interact with one other, also essential for preserving its identity especially in museums.

 Collections

-The National Museum of Beirut currently exhibits 1300 artifacts from its collection of approximately 100,000 objects.
+The National Museum of Beirut currently exhibits 1,300 artifacts from its collection of approximately 100,000 objects.
 The museum displays follow a chronological circuit beginning in Prehistory and ending in the Ottoman era.
 The circuit begins on the ground floor where 83 large objects are displayed, these include sarcophagi, mosaics statues and reliefs.
-The upper floor displays 1243 small and medium-sized artifacts arranged by chronological order and by theme in modern showcases with soft lighting and magnifying glasses that emphasize the aesthetic aspect of the artifacts.
+The upper floor displays 1,243 small and medium-sized artifacts arranged by chronological order and by theme in modern showcases with soft lighting and magnifying glasses that emphasize the aesthetic aspect of the artifacts.